Introduction: RC FPV-Trike With Rear Steering Wheel

 Step 3: Preparing Motors

-The ESC have a switch which you can leave if you want.
-If not, unsolder the two cables and bypass the the two pins.
+The ESCs have a switch which you can keep if you want.
+If not, unsolder the two cables and bypass the two pins.
 So the ESC is always "on".

 Solder the JST plug to the motor.
 You can solder the ESC directly to the motor, but it's easier to replace with the plug if something broken.